Translated by Hilary Keyes

 Odaiba Travel Guide - 15 Must Do Things In Tokyo's Best Entertainment Spot!

 Odaiba is Tokyo's greatest entertainment area, with numerous shops, museums, and restaurants, as well as beaches and parks to choose from.
 This is a sightseeing and amusement paradise.
 Learn things to do, from visiting teamLab Borderless to taking in the giant Gundam statue and Tokyo Bay scenery.

 An artificial island located in Tokyo Bay, Odaiba is a shopping and amusement center filled sightseeing spot that also boasts gorgeous parks and a charming coastline.
-This area is known to be one of Japan's best date spots too.
+This area is excellent for a day of fun and is one of Japan's most popular date spots, too.

 Let's take a closer look at the many charms of Odaiba.